New ways of working

 Our new direction is being developed with our front line and in partnership with iwi and Māori.

 A shift in our approach to practice is the foundation for our transformation.
 Our practice will draw from Te Ao Māori knowledge, methods and principles which are relational, restorative and inclusive.

 We will have ongoing engagement with our communities, partners, Māori Design Group, Pacific Panel and Youth Advisory Group, and will report back to the Minister regularly.

 We are focusing on 5 key areas to deliver our transformation:

 - Organisational Blueprint: ensure we have a structure that aligns functions, has clear accountabilities, reduces duplication, and supports a joined-up approach.

-- People and Culture: create a culture that drives positive change to ensure the transformation suceeds in the long term
+- People and Culture: create a culture that drives positive change to ensure the transformation succeeds in the long term.

 - Relationships, Partnering and Decision-making: build required levels of trust and capability, alignment, and transparency to achieve authentic and genuine partnership and participation.